Professional Mentoring Resources

-Mentorship Behaviors And Mentorship Quality Associated With Formal Mentoring Programs: Closing The Gap Between Research And Practice
+Mentorship Behaviors And Mentorship Quality Associated With Formal And Professional Mentoring Programs: Closing The Gap Between Research And Practice

 Clients often struggle with how to make formal mentoring programs successful.
 It always sounds like a great idea to match up mentors and proteges but sadly like blind dates, sometimes these matches don’t always pan out.
 This terrific scholarly article by Tammy Allen and associates looks at what really matters in making formal mentoring programs as successful as possible.
 Simply put, control matters.
 Or more specifically, a protege’s perceived input into the process of matching has a lot to with determining how successful the match and hence the formal mentoring program will be.
 But what about training- how much does it matter?
 In fact, I spend a lot of time helping clients develop training and training my students so this questions is very compelling.
 Allen’s research demonstrates that high quality training for the protege’s can make an important impact but less so for the professional mentor and the caveat here is the training needs to be perceived as high quality.
 But how much does proximity, being from the same department, or a host of other factors matter when designing formal mentoring programs?
 Not so much really- instead help your proteges to have some control over the process and get them prepared and chances are your formal mentoring program will be much more successful.

 Career Benefits Associated With Mentoring For Proteges: A Meta-Analysis